 Union College, located in New York, is the first institution of higher education chartered by the state of New York.
 It is close to New York and Boston.
 Union College allows students to study interdisciplinary subjects and encourages students to study abroad for a learning experience in a different region and culture.

 Depauw University, located in Indiana, is a leading liberal arts college in the United States.
 Depauw University’s School of Music is a member of the National Music League and has a reputation in the field of music.
-At the same time, the school often organizes many music performance activities to enrich students’ spiritual and cultural life.
+At the same time, the school often organizes many musical performances to enrich students’ spiritual and cultural life.
 In addition, Depauw University has more than 100 student organizations and takes students’ physical and mental health very seriously.

 Furman University, located in South Carolina, is one of the oldest and largest liberal arts colleges in the area.
 The academic atmosphere at Furman is known to be quite rigorous, and as a result, many students opt to pursue graduate studies after completing their undergraduate degrees.